crabisoft/git-pulse/README.md

 the two reads the front needs to draw them — `GET /sources`, `GET /settings` — are marked `@Viewer()`.
 Everything else, the whole configuration surface included, stays with the admins.

+Two routes sit at `account` rather than at either end. **Rewriting release notes** spends the install's model budget, which a public dashboard would otherwise open to anyone; and **listing the model providers** has to follow it, since a caller allowed to rewrite has to be allowed to choose what rewrites.
+That list names providers and models and says whether a key is on file — never the key.
+Declaring, editing and deleting a provider stay with the admins.

 **Public dashboard** (`Settings → General`) is what `viewer` reads.
 On, the dashboard and DORA are readable without an account, which is the default and